sthaid/proj_diffraction/xrpm/README.txt

 such a close match between the measured and predicted diffraction patterns.

 The detailed results are included in the xrpm/results directories.

+The results/compare_data_with_ifsim.jpg file shows the measured diffraction pattern (graph on the left) with the diffraction pattern computed by the ifsim program (the graph on the right), so that these two graphs can easily be compared.

 Misc General Info
 -----------------